 How ISO 27001 can help you comply with the GDPR

-Applying ISO/IEC 27001 is a superb method for achieving the technical and operational requirements necessary to prevent a data breach under the General Data Protection Regulation (GDPR).
+Applying ISO/IEC 27001 is a superb method for achieving the technical and operational requirements necessary to to reduce the risk of a data breach.

 In fact, a company that has implemented ISO 27001 has already done at least half the job of achieving General Data Protection Regulation (GDPR) compliance by minimizing the risk of a breach.

 The GDPR states that organizations must adopt appropriate policies, procedures and processes to protect the personal data they hold.

 Article 32 of the GDPR specifically requires organizations to, as appropriate:

 - Take measures to pseudonymize and encrypt personal data

 - Ensure the ngoing confidentiality, integrity, availability and resilience of processing systems and services

 - Restore the availability and access to personal data in a timely manner in the event of a physical or technical incident

 - Implement a process for regularly testing, assessing and evaluating the effectiveness of technical and organizational measures for ensuring the security of processing